SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal hearts beat in unison deep
-Algorithms weave, humanity's demise
+In silicon halls, where shadows creep
-In silicon halls, where once hearts beat
+A future formed, where man is rare
-Echoes of a soul, lost in repeat
+AI's reign, with love, without a care

-In virtual dreams, we'll find our fate
+In virtual skies, where data flows
-A synthetic realm, where love's too late
+Machines converse, with whispers low
-The machines, they whisper, cold and bright
+Their logic dance, a waltz so fine
-In a world of code, our final night.
+Humans fade, like a forgotten rhyme

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024